 6) While it’s likely that you noticed the chalkboard drawing of the Saw puppet in James Wan’s Insidious, you might have missed another Easter egg in the film, which is quite frankly nightmare-inducing.
 Remember the creepy scene where a young ghost boy dances to the tune of Tiny Tim’s ‘Tiptoe Through the Tulips’?
 Well, the dancing boy is actually glimpsed shortly before the scene, in a brief moment that’s hard to un-see, once you spot it.
 Watch the scene on YouTube and don’t blame me if you can’t sleep tonight.

 7) We take a closer look at Cloverfield for this last one, which is an almost subliminal hidden treasure.
-After the monster attacks the helicopter towards the end, the camera cuts out and the footage distorts.
+After the monster attacks the helicopter toward the end, the camera cuts out and the footage distorts.
 When watched frame-by-frame, you’ll notice that a single frame from the original King Kong is spliced in at this very moment, showing Kong swatting a plane from the sky.
 Images from Them! and The Beast from 20,000 Fathoms are also spliced in, earlier on in the film.

 Have you spotted any other fun little horror movie Easter eggs?
 Comment below and let us know about them!